mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 determine pixel for which the median will be found.
 If this is outside the boundaries of the array then the function returns without doing anything.

+The block and grid sizes are set in the Python code.
+This is discussed `here`.

 .. code-block:: C

       unsigned int index = (id_x * Y) + id_y;
       unsigned int padded_img_width = Y + filter_size - 1;

 If the :code:`id_x` and :code:`id_y` values are valid, then the program translates this to an index in the unravelled array and calculates the width of